Board of Directors

 Frans holds a BA in history, an LLM from the University of Amsterdam and a post-graduate diploma in international relations from the University of Vienna.

-Gabriel is Director General, Eastern Africa for the African Development Bank.
-He directs the bank’s largest Regional Center, responsible for 13 member countries and a portfolio valued in excess of $9 billion (US).
+Gabriel recently retired from the African Development Bank where he was Director General, Eastern Africa and directed the bank’s largest Regional Center, responsible for 13 member countries and a portfolio valued in excess of $9 billion (US).

 Gabriel serves on a number of boards and councils and was recently appointed as a member of the Ethiopian Diaspora Trust Fund Advisory Council.